 Storyline – N/A (10/10)

-Another thing gamers of the times could rest assured of was that they could play a game without having to worry too much about story progression.
+Another thing gamers of the time could rest assured of was that they could play a game without having to worry too much about story progression.
 Though the story in video games has become a pivotal factor in the industry by today’s standards, back then, stories in video games were unheard of; long before they were ever considered by the general consensus to be a valid art form.
 As with Space Invaders and Titan Attacks, the basic premise is to stop an alien invasion.
 Otherwise, there was and is very little need for any further development in terms of story.

 Originality – 6/10